Plotly Express Arguments in Python

 fig.show()

-In addition to columns, it is also possible to pass the index of a DataFrame as argument.
-In the example below the index is displayed in the hover data.
+If the dataframe you are using has an index, it is also possible to use that index as an argument.
+In the following example, the index is used for the hover data.

 import plotly.express as px